techwithmohamed/CKA-Certified-Kubernetes-Administrator/README.md

 kubectl describe gateway <name>
 ```

-👉 Expect Gateway API scenarios on the exam (Ingress still appears, but Gateway API is the future).
+Expect **Gateway API** tasks on the exam.
+Ingress is still relevant, but the Gateway API is the future.

 ---

-### ✅ Know How to Use Ingress Controllers and Ingress Resources
+### Know How to Use Ingress Controllers and Ingress Resources

-**Ingress**: Routes external HTTP(S) traffic into the cluster based on hostnames/paths.
-Requires an **Ingress Controller** (e.g., `nginx-ingress`, HAProxy, Traefik).
+**Ingress**: Routes external HTTP(S) traffic into the Kubernetes cluster based on hostnames and paths.
+To make use of Ingress, you must have an **Ingress Controller** deployed (such as `nginx-ingress`, HAProxy, or Traefik).

 **Example:**
 ```yaml